-Rate request - 66.2 percent increase
+Rate request: 39 percent increase

-On October 11, 2012, Genworth Life Insurance requested a 66.2 percent increase on three of its policy forms (7030, 7032, 7033), which were sold from 1998 to 2003.
-They are no longer being marketed.
-There are approximately 4,961 policies in force in Connecticut.
-The last approved rate increase for these plans was 18 percent in 2011.
+On September 19, 2014, Genworth Life Insurance requested a rate increase of 39 percent on its Pre-PCS individual long-term care policies with lifetime benefits.
+These individual policies were sold from 1988 to 1998 and are no longer being marketed.
+There are approximately 1,100 policies in force in Connecticut.

 Genworth is not seeking any rate increase on Pre-PCS policies with non-lifetime or limited benefits.